Estimation of Ground Reaction Forces from Kinematic Data during Locomotion: Methods

 \subsection{Experimental Protocol}

-In the current work, we used the 10m Walk Test dataset from an earlier study, which aims to build the largest Asian-centric activities of daily living \cite{Liang2020}.
+The current work draws from an earlier 10-m walk test dataset comprising approximately 500 participants of Asian descent \cite{Liang2020}.
+It represents a proof-of-concept analysis of four representative participants aimed at demonstrating the proposed framework and opening avenues for future investigation in larger cohorts.
 Briefly, the experiment involved a marker-based motion capture system (Miqus M3 Mocap, Qualisys AB, Sweden) and force plates (Kistler, Switzerland) to extract kinematic and kinetic information, respectively.
 Healthy participants aged 21-80 years, with no prior neurological and musculoskeletal conditions were recruited for the study (see Table \ref{table:participant_deomographics}).
 Retroreflective markers with a diameter of 12.5 mm were placed at anatomical landmarks according to a modified Calibrated Anatomical System Technique (CAST) protocol.
-The participant was asked to walk straight for a total distance of 10 metres as indicated by a demarcated start line at one end and another stop line at the other end.
+The participant was asked to walk straight for a total distance of 10 meters indicated by a demarcated start line at one end and another stop line at the other end.
 Participants performed the task in both directions.
 In each trial, the participant was required to have a clean heel strike on each force plate, i.e. only one foot entirely stepped on one plate.
 In this way, the ground reaction force from the individual foot can be assessed separately.
 The trials would end after each participant achieved three clean steps with each foot.

 Data acquisition for both motion capture and force plates was controlled using the Qualisys Track Manager (QTM) software.
 Marker trajectories were recorded at 200Hz, with analogue and force signals at 2000 Hz, respectively.